-In Years 7 & 8, students receive 12 double lessons per year in this subject.
-These lessons also meet the needs of the National Curriculum for music.
+In Years 7 & 8, students receive 12 double lessons per year in this subject, meeting the needs of the national curriculum for music.

 During Year 7, students make use of the school 40-piece samba kit by completing a whole-class performance of ‘Samba de Janeiro’ and then composing and notating their own ‘Ridgeway Samba’.
 They also develop their listening skills and knowledge of music theory through the use of specialised games.

 During Year 8, students continue to perform as part of a whole class, using a combination of keyboard and percussion instruments.
 Individual instrumental skills are incorporated into this unit of work as parts are written for specific instruments at different levels of difficulty to challenge even the best performers.

 During Key Stage 3, homework is set every week and is accessible through Show My Homework.
 Homework ranges from written and learning tasks to performance preparation.

 Specification Name: BTEC Level 1/Level 2 First Award in Music